 MTHFR, schizophrenia & essential fatty acids

-Our brains are largely made of essential fats, one of the processes that keeps our brain healthly with the right amount of essential fats is methylation, as explained many times when methylation is impaired in those with mthfr so can the process by which our brain is repaired.
-For example those with schizophrenia have an enzyme that breaks down the essential fats in the brain too fast which depletes the brain of essential fats and so requirements of essential fats have to go up.
+Our brains are largely made of essential fats.
+One of the processes that keep our brain healthy with the right amount of essential fats is methylation.
+As well explained many times when methylation is impaired in those with mthfr.
+So can the process by which our brain is repaired.
+For example, those with schizophrenia have an enzyme that breaks down the essential fats in the brain too fast which depletes the brain of essential fats and so requirements of essential fats have to go up.

-The problem with mthfr defects is 2 fold, one, the breakdown enzyme is breaking down brain fats too fast and second, those with mthfr have a harder time getting those fats usually because their B vitamins aren’t able to work together properly to digest these fats, all of this of course makes it easier for a person with mthfr gene mutations to end up with schizophrenia.
+The problem with mthfr defects is 2 fold.
+One, the breakdown enzyme is breaking down brain fats too fast.
+Second, those with mthfr have a harder time getting those fats usually.
+Because their B vitamins aren’t able to work together properly to digest these fats.
+All of this, of course, makes it easier for a person with mthfr gene mutations to end up with schizophrenia.

 Treating schizophrenia & MTHFR

-Schizophrenia is a complicated problem and while mthfr gene mutations are not the direct cause they certainly can contribute to becoming schizophrenic.
-If you have been diagnosed with schizophrenia and you haven’t been tested for mthfr gene mutations it could very well help you solve the problem.
+Schizophrenia is a complicated problem.
+While mthfr gene mutations are not the direct cause.
+They certainly can contribute to becoming schizophrenic.
+If you have been diagnosed with schizophrenia.
+You haven’t been tested for mthfr gene mutations it could very well help you solve the problem.
 If you have mthfr gene mutations and you have any of the above symptoms or deficiencies it is best to seek professional help in treating the condition.